 - GRASP (General Responsibility Assignment Software Patterns).

 These patterns consists of guidelines for assigning responsibility to classes and objects in object-oriented design.
-The different patterns and principles and standards used in GRASP patterns are:
+The different patterns and principles and standards used in GRASP design patterns are:

 - Specialist in information